 When you keep hearing the same query time after time, you realize there’s clearly an education piece that’s needed.
 So here we are!

-It’s worth pointing out at this stage that this guidance is based on best practices gathered from being involved in a number of ABM deployments.
+It’s worth pointing out at this stage that this guidance is based on best practices gathered from being involved in a number of account-based marketing deployments.
 There are no hard and fast rules to any of this, so feel free to tweak depending on the individual circumstances of your business.
-Anyway, now we’ve got that out of the way, let’s begin.
+Anyway, now we’ve got that out…

 When an advertisement is specially curated for a specific audience segment based on their behaviors or needs, it is going to be more effective and incur a higher conversion rate